pagopa/pn-cicd/cd/README.md

  - Multiregion Pipeline
  - Notification for failed pipelines executions
  - Trigger microservices pipelines after successful infrastructure pipeline executions
+ - Template bucket shared between multiple pipeline executions.
+We can solve "partitioning" the bucket by pipeline execution id.
+(We can also write all the pipeline in the same stage :( ).
+ - Red from the continer image the environment variable CVS_COMMIT_ID and use its value to read the exact commit from github.
+ - Add changeset web link to manual approval steps
+ - (NICE TO HAVE) move "parameters enrichement" to a lambda function

  - (LATER) Support prod environment n the pipelines